2022

 The well-being of the Canadian Armed Forces (CAF) after they leave the military is a national priority.
 Yet, we do not know very much about the health of Canadian Veterans or how they access the public healthcare system.
 We want to know if Canadian Veterans use the healthcare system in ways that are similar or different to civilians, and if they have similar patterns of different diseases.
 We also want to compare health and healthcare use of male and female Veterans, and explore if the length of military service has an impact on health and health use.
 To answer these questions, we will analyze information that is being routinely collected within the Ontario healthcare system.
 We will work closely with government, healthcare, and service provider stakeholders to ensure that our findings feed directly into policy for improving health and well-being of Canadian veterans and their families.

-Workplace Well-Being of CAF members and DND personnel Alexandre Morin, PhD Concordia University True Patriot Love Completed
+Workplace Well-Being of CAF members and DND personnel Alexandre Morin, PhD Concordia University IBM Canada Ltd. Active

 Project Description